sumanjs/suman/examples/05-advanced-use.md

 Suman provides powerful features that are not available in any other Node.js test runner including AVA.

+   * Suman groups allow you run groups of tests in separate containers
+   * Using the Suman executable gives you pre/post hooks that run before your test suite executes

 The files in the suman folder in your project allow you to really boost the power of your testing system.

 [1.] **```suman.once.js```**